lzwjava/blog-source/notes/2025-07-06-36-hour-fast-benefits-en.md

 ---
-title: "36-Hour Fast: Benefits and Process"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: '36-Hour Fast: Benefits and Process'
 translated: false
-generated: true
 ---

 Fasting for 36 hours, often referred to as a "Monk Fast," involves abstaining from food for a day and a half.
 During this period, your body undergoes several significant physiological changes as it adapts to the lack of incoming calories.